Orpheus Island National Park

 Orpheus Island National Park is a national park on Orpheus Island, in North Queensland, Australia.
-The Aboriginal (possibly Nyawaygi) name for this island is Goolboddi Island.
-It is one of the Palm Islands group, 1189 km northwest of Brisbane, as is Pelorus Island 800 metres to the north; both are in the Shire of Hinchinbrook.
-Besides Orpheus Island, the national park also includes Albino Rock, which is located 2.6 km east of Great Palm Island (usually known as Palm Island).
-Orpheus Island is a continental island.
+The Aboriginal (possibly Nyawaygi) name for the island is Goolboddi.

+It is a continental island, and is one of the Palm Islands group, 1189 km northwest of Brisbane, as is Pelorus Island 800 metres to the north.
+Both are in the Shire of Hinchinbrook.
+Besides Orpheus Island, the national park also includes Albino Rock, which lies 2.6 km east of Great Palm Island (usually known as Palm Island).

-Prior to the arrival of Europeans, Orpheus Island was inhabited by an Aboriginal people, probably the Nyawigi people.
+Prior to the arrival of Europeans, Orpheus Island was inhabited by an Aboriginal people, probably the Nyawigi.
 The name "Orpheus" was given to the island in 1887 by Lieutenant G. E. Richards, referring to HMS Orpheus, a Royal Navy ship which was wrecked off the coast of New Zealand in 1863.

-In 1960 it was declared a national park.
-In 2002 the island was bought by Jim Wilson who had developed the Freycinet Lodge in Tasmania, and bought off him in 2011 by Chris Morris, the Computershare mogul.
+In 1960, it was declared a national park.
+In 2002, the island was bought by Jim Wilson, who had developed the Freycinet Lodge in Tasmania.
+In 2011, the island was sold to Chris Morris, the Computershare mogul.